SHAHMACP/Statistics-for-Data-Science/Principal Component Analysis (PCA)/PCA Algorithm.md

 #### Step 6 — Normalize to unit length

 Normalize to unit length to obtain the principal component direction (unit eigenvector).
-Numerically (using standard eigen decomposition) the normalized eigenvector corresponding to the largest eigenvalue is:
+Numerically (using standard eigen decomposition), the normalized eigenvector corresponding to the largest eigenvalue is:

 $$
 \mathbf{e}_1 = \begin{bmatrix} \frac{0.6713}{\sqrt{(0.6713)^2 +(-1)^2}} \\